bminortx/bminortx.github.io/_posts/2015-04-16-Hard-At-Work.md

 thinking.
 Through the course of Replica's development, I've noticed several issues come up again and again:

-- As more people have joined the team, there's a certain point where communication becomes strained.
+- As more people have joined the team, there comes a certain point where communication becomes strained.
 People wonder who to approach in order to get things done, or plow ahead with a project that no one really needs.
 In the worst case, communication completely breaks down, and ties are cut.
 - Replica has brought on some of the smartest and capable individuals from around the world (in my humble opinion).
 This also has the unavoidable side effect of producing an extremely distributed team.
 How does one keep such a team motivated given this environment?
 Conflict resolution is next to impossible as well.
 - What makes a good team member?
 Is it loyalty, or efficiency, or innovation, or just being bold?
 How does one recognize when someone new doesn't fit in with the company, or someone experienced is no longer productive?